-So make sure that you use slightly bigger sauce pan when making this vegan caramel sauce, my new one is 18cm in width and it does a great job for this recipe!
+So make sure that you use a slightly bigger saucepan when making this recipe, my new one is 18cm in width and it does a great job for this recipe!

 Be patient when melting the brown sugar

-Yes, you first have to melt the sugar to make this vegan caramel sauce and this takes quite a long time.
+Yes, you first have to melt the sugar and this takes quite a long time.
 So be patient when melting the sugar, because if you don’t melt the sugar completely until it’s syrupy, the texture will be lumpy and sandy with sugar crystals.
 Make sure that sugar becomes smooth syrup first.

 The sugar starts to stick together and form crumbles, then it starts to melt.
 Just make sure that you keep staring at this stage and there is no sugar crystals left.